-- Undermine your independence, resist pressure to make the finding you think is wanted by the organisation; - Put too much weight on hearsay; - Give undertakings to the parties that you will maintain confidentiality in relation to their evidence / comments.
-You may not be able to keep such undertakings; - Make comments that might be interpreted by the parties as bias; - Accept what you are told without testing it against evidence; - Try to deal with a matter rationally without acknowledging and dealing with emotional responses from the parties being interviewed; - Indicate your impressions prior to completing the investigation.
+- Do not undermine your independence instead, resist pressure to make the finding you think is wanted by the organisation; - Avoid putting too much weight on hearsay; - You cannot give undertakings to the parties that you will maintain confidentiality in relation to their evidence / comments as you may not be able to keep them; - Do not ake comments that might be interpreted by the parties as bias; - Preclude what you are told always test it against evidence; - Remember to deal with a matter rationally without acknowledging and dealing with emotional responses from the parties being interviewed; - Avoid indicating your impressions prior to completing the investigation.
 You may actually change your initial impressions during the course of the investigation and upon the discovery of further evidence; - Don't offer advice that has not been asked for or make a finding that a person has acted unlawfully.
 It is not the role of the investigator to determine if a person has acted unlawfully.
 You might find that their actions or behaviour "might be capable of being characterised as unlawful by a relevant court of tribunal."